How to organize emails: the 3-Zone Inbox Method

 How do I handle shared inboxes or team email accounts?

-Do I need to unsubscribe from emails I’m filtering to Archive?
+Do I need to unsubscribe from emails I am filtering to Archive?

 Not required, but recommended.
 Unsubscribing removes the mental burden of knowing the subscription exists.
-If you haven’t opened a newsletter in three months, unsubscribe instead of filtering it.
-Reserve the Archive zone for things that arrive occasionally and might have reference value — receipts, confirmations, shipping updates.
+If you have not opened a newsletter in three months, unsubscribe instead of filtering it.
+Reserve the Archive zone for things that arrive occasionally and might have reference value, such as receipts, confirmations, and shipping updates.

 How long does it take to set up email filters in Gmail or Outlook?